 With global travel restrictions continuing, many travellers are looking for getaway destinations closer to home, and that’s unlikely to change anytime soon.
-Intent to travel domestically continues to rise, especially in Germany, Italy, Poland, Spain, Turkey, and the U.K.
+Intent to travel domestically continues to rise across countries including the Netherlands, Sweden, and Denmark.

 On the plus side, all that homegrown business is helping to sustain many tourist destinations, and will continue to be a key recovery driver in the short to medium-term.

 What can your business do to connect with domestic travelers?
-In the UAE, Saudi Arabia, and Egypt, there’s been a huge rise in locals searching for things to do, with interest in “diving”, "glamping", and "staycations" more than doubling.
+In the Netherlands, searches for “campsites in the Netherlands” are higher now than they were before COVID, and interest in “campervans” has hit a five-year high.
 Consider getting back to basics, and explore how you can help people tap into those forgotten or under-valued treasures nearby.